norheim/pextant/README.txt

 Python SEXTANT for the BASALT project

-SEXTANT requires numpy and gdal
+SEXTANT requires numpy, osgeo, and pyproj